Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 ### All datasets will be updated once and the pipeline will shut down.
 The compute resources will be terminated.

-**Explanation:** Triggered Pipeline Mode in Delta Live Tables is designed to run the pipeline once, processing all available data (including streaming sources), and then shut down.
+**Explanation:** Triggered Pipeline Mode in a lakeflow declarative pipeline is designed to run the pipeline once, processing all available data (including streaming sources), and then shut down.
 Development Mode allows for faster iteration and testing, but it does not change the behavior of Triggered Mode regarding execution frequency or resource persistence.

 STREAMING LIVE TABLE definitions will process available data once, not continuously, in Triggered Mode.
 After the run completes, compute resources are terminated automatically.